Tinkerforge/doc/en/source/Hardware/Bricklets/Multi_Touch.rst

 The Multi Touch Bricklet is equipped with the MPR121 capacitive touch sensor.
 It can be used to sense touch at 12 different locations.

-The thingy that is actually touched is called an "electrode".
+The thing that is actually touched is called an "electrode".
 The electrode can be a cable, electrically conductive tape or a copper surface of a circuit board.
-Electrodes can sense touch through a small layer of glass, plastic, paper or simlar.
+Electrodes can sense touch through a small layer of glass, plastic, paper or similar.

 With the Multi Touch Bricklet it is possible to build custom touch panels by gluing a cover onto the electrodes.